-This course provides an overview of the political, socio-economic, and cultural developments that shaped Europe in the long 20th century.
+This course provides an overview of the political, socio-economic, and cultural developments that shaped Europe throughout the 20th century and the first decades of the 21th century.
+This will mainly be done by looking through the prism of European integration and the evolution and current challenges of the European Union across different policy fields.
 Many deeply impacting developments occurred over the course of the 20th century: Two World Wars were fought, the birth of the European Union and the fall of Communism, just to name a few.
-Being such a crucial city in Europe's history in the 20th century, Berlin is the most logical location for this course.
-Special emphasis will also be given to Germany's role in the middle of the continent and to the historical origins of the European Union and its present state.
+Being such a crucial city in Europe's history in the 20th and 21th century, Berlin is the most logical location for this course.
+Special emphasis will also be given to Germany's role in the middle of the continent.
 The city of Berlin, with all its tangible historical remains, will be dealt with as a city of former crisis with great promises for a better future.